 Grenada: View of Carenage, a scenic inlet.

-The region is called the Caribbean as when Christopher Columbus and his men were exploring the area during their second voyage, they stumbled upon a native tribe who resisted them, and so they deemed them aggressive and also falsely accused them of being cannibals.
-Columbus called this native tribe Carib, and over the years the name for the region evolved to be the Caribbean.
-Interesting, when Christopher Columbus first arrived in the Caribbean, he thought they had reached India, and so named the first inhabitants he met Indians.
+One of the main facts about the Caribbean region is that it is called the Caribbean as when Christopher Columbus and his men were exploring the area during their second voyage, they stumbled upon a native tribe who resisted them, and so they deemed them aggressive and also falsely accused them of being cannibals.
+Columbus called this native tribe Carib, and over the years, the name for the region evolved to be the Caribbean.
+Interestingly, when Christopher Columbus first arrived in the Caribbean, he thought they had reached India, and so named the first inhabitants he met Indians.
 It wasn’t until his third voyage to the region that he realized he was nowhere near Asia.

 Bahamas: A simple white cross in Long Bay to commemorate the first Caribbean land sighted by Christopher Columbus on his first voyage in 1942.
 Photo Credit: © Bahamas Ministry of Tourism.

 The Caribbean region is located southeast of the Gulf of Mexico and the North American mainland and measures around 1,000 miles from north to south and over 2,500 miles from east to west.
-Much of it is ocean and the Caribbean region includes about 700 islands, islets, reefs, and cays in and surrounding the Caribbean Sea.
-Across the Caribbean region, there is diverse topography including coral reefs, mountains, tropical forests, low-lying plantations, valleys, waterfalls, and volcanoes.
+Much of it is an ocean, and the Caribbean region includes about 700 islands, islets, reefs, and cays in and surrounding the Caribbean Sea.
+Across the Caribbean region, there is diverse topography, including coral reefs, mountains, tropical forests, low-lying plantations, valleys, waterfalls, and volcanoes.

-There are four main island groups in the Caribbean region including the Greater Antilles, Lesser Antilles, Leeward Antilles and the Windward Islands.
+There are four main island groups in the Caribbean region, including the Greater Antilles, Leeward Islands, Leeward Antilles, and the Windward Islands.

-* The Greater Antilles includes Cayman Islands, Cuba, Haiti, Dominican Republic, Jamaica, and Puerto Rico.
+- The Greater Antilles includes the Cayman Islands, Cuba, Haiti, Dominican Republic, Jamaica, and Puerto Rico.

-* The Lesser Antilles includes Anguilla, Antigua & Barbuda, British Virgin Islands, Guadeloupe, Montserrat, Saint Martin, Saba, Saint Eustatius, Saint Barthelemy, Saint Kitts & Nevis, and U.S. Virgin Islands.
+- The Leeward Islands include Anguilla, Antigua & Barbuda, British Virgin Islands, Guadeloupe, Montserrat, Saint Martin, Saba, Saint Eustatius, Saint Barthelemy, Saint Kitts & Nevis, and U.S. Virgin Islands.

-* The Windward Islands includes Barbados, Dominica, Grenada with sister island Carriacou and Petite Martinique, Martinique, Saint Lucia, Saint Vincent & The Grenadines, and Trinidad & Tobago.
+- The Windward Islands includes Barbados, Dominica, and Grenada, with sister island Carriacou and Petite Martinique, Martinique, Saint Lucia, Saint Vincent & The Grenadines, and Trinidad & Tobago.

-Beyond these four main island groupings in the Caribbean region, there is the Lucayan Archipelago also known as the Bahama Archipelago, comprising The Bahamas and Turks & Caicos Islands.
+Note that the Leeward Islands, Leeward Antilles, and the Windward Islands combine to create the Lesser Antilles.
+Also, beyond the groupings, there is also the Lucayan Archipelago, known as the Bahama Archipelago, comprising The Bahamas and Turks & Caicos Islands.